gromacs/gromacs/docs/install-guide/index.rst

 The simplest way to run the checks is to build |Gromacs| with ``-DREGRESSIONTEST_DOWNLOAD``, and run ``make check``.
 |Gromacs| will automatically download and run the tests for you.
-Alternatively, you can download and unpack the `GROMACS regression test suite`_ tarball yourself and use the advanced ``cmake`` option ``REGRESSIONTEST_PATH`` to specify the path to the unpacked tarball, which will then be used for testing.
+Alternatively, you can download and unpack the GROMACS regression test suite |gmx-regressiontests-package|_ tarball yourself and use the advanced ``cmake`` option ``REGRESSIONTEST_PATH`` to specify the path to the unpacked tarball, which will then be used for testing.
 If the above does not work, then please read on.